Datto Disaster Recovery guide

 Description

 Establishing the scope of the restore effort is the first priority when in a Disaster Recovery situation.
-Understanding what machine(s) are down, the source of the problem, and what is needed will be important for deciding the best restore path for the situation.
+Understanding what machine(s) are down, the source of the problem, and what is needed will be important for deciding the best restore path.
 If ever unsure, we recommend reaching out to support for assistance in determining where to start.

-- Did the OS become corrupt through infection by viruses or malware?
+- Check if the OS is corrupt through infection by viruses or malware.

-- Is the outage due to a utility or ISP?
+- Check for an outage due to a utility or ISP.
 Get an update from your provider regarding the length of the outage.

 Try the simple solution first.
 For example: